 One of PEBA’s goals is to start your annuity payment as soon as possible so that you are not without income once you terminate employment.
 To make this possible, your initial annuity payment does not include any credit for unused sick or annual leave, if applicable, nor does it include your final earnable compensation information.
 Until all of this information is received from your employer, you will receive an estimated annuity.

 If you are a Class Two member, after your employer submits your final earnable compensation information, which is in the form of quarterly retirement contributions, PEBA will audit the retirement contributions for your 12 highest consecutive quarters of earnable compensation.
-For work performed after June 30, 2012, your AFC does not include any overtime pay not mandated by your employer.
 Your AFC may be adjusted after the audit if any of the contributions included in the AFC calculation were for any payments not considered a part of your regular earnable compensation base.
 Your AFC will also be adjusted according to statute to include payment for your unused annual leave (see Unused Leave at Retirement below).
 As a result of the information received from your employer and the audit of the contributions for your 12 highest consecutive quarters of earnable compensation, your retirement annuity will be finalized.
 The final amount may be less than, or more than, your estimated annuity.

 If you are a Class Three member, you will have retirement contributions for your 20 highest consecutive quarters of earnable compensation audited.
-Your earnable compensation does not include any overtime pay not mandated by your employer.
 You will not receive service credit for unused sick leave at retirement, nor will payment at retirement for your unused annual leave be included in the calculation of your AFC.